 The proposed sequence of course work must offer a clear and appropriate educational objective at the post-baccalaureate level.

+The proposed curriculum will consist of specific structured graduate coursework taken at USF and may not include elective options.
+Course substitutions are not permitted.
+Courses already used in an approved Graduate Certificate cannot be used in another certificate.

 The proposed curriculum will achieve its educational objective in an efficient and well-defined manner.

 A perceived need for such a certificate should exist.
 This provision might be defined in terms of either external markets (i.e., external demand for the skills associated with such a certificate) or internal academic means (i.e., the need for a critical mass of students in a given discipline).

-An appropriate number of credit hours must comprise the area of study for the certificate.
+An appropriate number of credit hours must comprise the area of study for the certificate, with the typical range being 12-15 hours.
 The number of graduate credits cannot be less than nine (9) or more than one-half of the credits necessary for a related master’s degree from the Office of Graduate Studies.

 If the area of study for a certificate requires new courses, those courses must be approved by the appropriate College bodies or offices and the Graduate Council.